LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 For instance,
 a software module representing a parser can be described as
-`ldfs:Datasource/Hdt a oo:Class.`,
+`ldfs:Datasource:Hdt a oo:Class.`,
 and a concrete instance is
-`:myHdtDatasource a ldfs:Datasource/Hdt`.
+`:myHdtDatasource a ldfs:Datasource:Hdt`.

 Several `oo:Component` subclasses are defined.